Corn syrup solids are the same thing as high-fructose corn syrup (HFCS).

 Because both ingredients originate from corn starch, their names can be misleading.
 But they are NOT the same.

 Corn syrup is glucose polymers - long chains of glucose linked together - derived from corn.
 To make corn syrup solids, corn syrup is dehydrated until most of the water has been removed.
 Corn syrup solids provide energy for your baby.
 Plus, they are easily digested even if your baby is sensitive to lactose or sucrose.

-Fact: No. As always, Enfamil products do not use HFCS as a source of carbohydrate.
-Some of our lactose free and reduced-lactose products such as Nutramigen® with Enflora™ LGG®*, Enfamil® Gentlease®, and Enfamil® ProSobee® use corn syrup solids as a source of carbohydrates.
+No. As always, Enfamil products do not use HFCS as a source of carbohydrates.
+Some of our lactose-free and reduced-lactose products such as Nutramigen® with Enflora™ LGG®*, Enfamil® Gentlease®, and Enfamil® ProSobee® use corn syrup solids as a source of carbohydrates.
 However, corn syrup solids are NOT the same as HFCS.

 High-fructose corn syrup is not used as a source of carbohydrate in any of our products”